BarisPrespects-23849/linktree-backend/README.md

    ```

 2. **Redis Connection Note:**
-   - During testing, an open Redis connection may prevent Jest from exiting.
+   - During testing, if the Redis connection remains open, Jest may not exit automatically.
-   - Ensure your tests properly close the Redis connection by calling `redisClient.quit()` in your `afterAll` hook, or manually stop Redis after tests.
+   - Ensure that your tests properly close the Redis connection (by calling `redisClient.quit()` in your `afterAll` hook) or manually stop Redis after tests.
-   - In our setup, if Redis is not closed automatically, stopping Redis allowed Jest to exit properly.
+   - In our setup, stopping Redis allowed Jest to exit properly.

 ## Challenges and Solutions